Director Dee Rees Explores Racism In Post-War Mississippi In 'Mudbound'

 GROSS: Not everybody has photographs or writing or anything that dates back that far, you know, like, several generations back.
 What does it mean to you to have that evidence of your family's past?

 REES: It's invaluable to have it.
 Like, my grandmother's a very meticulous, you know, organized person, you know.
 And the fact that she, you know, even, you know, took the time to sit down and, like, not just write, but, like, type out her experiences - there's, like, anecdotes about going to the market truck or anecdotes about funerals or people being sick.
-And, like, there's some pages that's, like, biblical.
-It was, like, you know, it was, like, these begats or who had who and, you know, how they looked.
+And, like, there's some pages that's like - they're like biblical.
+It was, like, you know, where it was, like, these begats where who had who and, you know, how they looked.
 And she gives, like, physical descriptions and demeanors.
 And it's amazing to have it, and it gives me a sense of connectedness.
-And it's amazing to look at the pages.
-It's one thing to hear a voice.
-It's one thing to have the story.
-It's another thing to have the actual, like, faces kind of looking back at you, and I definitely had those and relied upon those from "Mudbound" and shared them with department heads, you know.
-It's just, like, a visual reference because you can see the lives in these people's faces.

-GROSS: If you're just joining us, my guest is Dee Rees.
-She co-wrote, and she directed the new film "Mudbound."
-She also wrote and directed the earlier film, "Pariah."

-We're going to take a short break then we'll be right back.
+BIANCULLI: "Mudbound" director and co-writer Dee Rees speaking to Terry Gross last year - more after our break.
 This is FRESH AIR.

 It seems to be a theme for you because in "Pariah," you know, your earlier film, it's about a 17-year-old girl who's figuring out that she's a lesbian and is trying to figure out how - like, what does that mean?
 And who is she?
 And does she tell her parents?
 And if so, how does she tell them?
 And they're not going to be happy about it.
 And she's going to have to leave home to become who she is.
 So it seems to be a theme in your work.
 Was that a theme in your early life, that you had to leave home to become yourself?